Sunil Ariyaratne

-Vidyodaya Vibhushana Sahithya Kala Shiromani Prof. Sunil Ariyaratne Kuruwita Bandara (සුනිල් ආරියරත්න; born 28 July 1949), popularly as Sunil Ariyaratne, is a Sri Lankan scholar, film director, author, poet and a lyricist.
+Vidyodaya Vibhushana Sahithya Kala Shiromani Prof. Sunil Ariyaratne Kuruwita Bandara (සුනිල් ආරියරත්න; born 28 July 1949), popularly known as Sunil Ariyaratne, is a Sri Lankan scholar, film director, author, poet and a lyricist.
 One of the most popular filmmakers and lyricists in Sri Lankan cinema, Ariyaratne has won six Sarasaviya awards, four Presidential awards from the year 1981 as a film lyricist and then won three awards as a teledrama lyricists.

 Personal life

-He was born on 28 July 1949 in Nugegodaas the fourth child of the family with 6 siblings.
-He completed education from St. John's College, Nugegoda.
+He was born on 28 July 1949, in Nugegoda as the fourth child of the family with six siblings.
+He completed his Primary and Secondary education at St. John's College, Nugegoda.
 He has three brothers and two sisters.
-His brothers, Nimal Kuruwita Bandara is a lawyer and Thilakaratne Kuruwita Bandara is a journalist and editor.
+His brother, Nimal Kuruwita Bandara, is a lawyer and another brother, Thilakaratne Kuruwita Bandara is a journalist and editor.

-He sat for General Certificate of Education (GCE) Ordinary Level in 1963.
-After passing senior examination, he was selected to Vidyodaya Pirivena (currently known as University of Sri Jayewardenepura) for higher studies.
-In 1971, he obtained a Sinhala honours degree with a first class.
+He sat for the General Certificate of Education (GCE) Ordinary Level in 1963.
+After passing the senior examination, he was selected to Vidyodaya Pirivena (currently known as University of Sri Jayewardenepura) for higher studies.
+In 1971, he obtained a Sinhala Honours Degree (First Class).

-He worked as a temporary lecturer at University of Kelaniya in 1972.
-Then he served as a Part time lecturer at The Department of Aesthetics studies at Kelaniya university from 1975 to 1976.
+He worked as a temporary lecturer at the University of Kelaniya in 1972.
+Thereafter, he served as a part-time lecturer at The Department of Aesthetics studies at the Kelaniya University from 1975-76.
 He moved to University of Jaffna as a Lecturer of Sinhala in 1976 and worked as a lecturer for three years.
-Then he returned to Kelaniya as a permanent Assistant lecturer.
-In 1985, Ariyaratne joined the academic staff at the University of Sri Jayewardenepura where he was promoted as an Assistant Professor and became a professor in 1994.
+Then he returned to Kelaniya as an Assistant Lecturer on permanent basis.
+In 1985, Ariyaratne joined the academic staff at the University of Sri Jayewardenepura, where he was promoted as an Assistant Professor and was conferred as Professor in 1994.

 In 1989 he traveled to Madras to study Tamil.
-In 2000, he was promoted as a Senior Professor of Sinhala Language and Mass Media in the Communication Faculty, becoming the youngest to achieve the feat in Sri Lanka university system.
+In 2000, he was promoted as a Senior Professor of Sinhala Language and Mass Media in the Communication Faculty, becoming the youngest to achieve the feat in the Sri Lanka university system.

 In 2011, he was awarded Doctorate in Literature from Kelaniya University.
 In 2015, he was honored with second Doctorate in Literature in recognition of his contributions in the field of literature and the arts.